Data-to-Insight-Center/sead2/README.md

 SEAD 2.0 Publishing Services : deprecated
 ==========================================

-Source repository for SEAD 2.0 publishing services developed at Indiana University.
+Source repository for SEAD 2.0 publishing services.
+As of Fall 2016, the SEAD2 publishing services, which are several, each has its own active code base, greatly simplifying the offerings.
+We enourage you to visit us there.
 SEAD 2.0 is funded in large part by a grant from the National Science Foundation to Sustainable Environments Actionable Data (SEAD) under grant #OCI0940824.
-SEAD2 publishing services, which are several, as of Fall 2016 has its own active code base, greatly simplifying the offerings.
-We enourage you to visit us there:

 Curbee: a lightweight publishing workflow.
 Active code base for Curbee now at: https://github.com/Data-to-Insight-Center/Curbee